dmbarbour/awelon/AboutAO.md

 *Why AO?*

 The primary purpose of AO is to bootstrap Awelon project.
-Awelon project has a long term vision of leveraging a code-as-material metaphor, i.e. treating software components as physical objects that can be snapped together like Lego blocks.
-Such an environment would treat users as surrounded by code, operating within it, similar to how users today operate 'within' their data (via desktop and folder metaphors).
-But first we'll need a lot of *human meaningful* components for various high level domains like robotic control, computer vision, forms and UI widgets, and internet of things.
-I imagine AO will continue to serve a useful role even after bootstrap.
+Awelon project requires a lot of high-level software components, across a wide variety of problem domains, be available in the form of readily sharable, securable, streamable, and composable bytecode.
+AO allows us to start building up recipes for useful components from the lowest level of the individual bytecodes.

 A secondary purpose of AO is to explore the effects of a more social programming environment via the global dictionary.
 I envision a dictionary with 100k+ words describing hundreds or thousands of projects, widgets, applets, and applications, with varying degrees of reusability.
 My hypothesis is that this will result in much better cross-project refactoring, reuse, integration testing, and debugging.